vm2781/remi/README.md

 Set the `number_of_files` variable for how many files you would like to see generated.

 Change the `output_path` string variable to be wherever the generated MIDI files are supposed to go, the same directory as you created in step 1.

+Optional Parameters:
+1. `n_target_bar` = number of bars of music you want in each generated song
+2. `temperature` = increasing this values increases randomness of notes generated
+3. `topk` = increasing this value increases number of notes considered
+4. `prompt` = file directory path string of song you want to extend on top of, `None` if you want to generate song completely from scratch

 #### 3. Submit job
 Again, we had our project on HPC, so training the model had us submitting jobs with BATCH scripts.
 Depending on your system, either you can use a batch script, or you can just run `python train_model.py`.
 It does take a lot of time to generate music, so utilizing a GPU is advised here.